 Grape research on Long Island is conducted by personnel employed by Cornell Cooperative Extension of Suffolk County.
-The program is based at the Cornell University Long Island Horticultural Research and Extension Center in Riverhead.
+The grape program is based at the Cornell University Long Island Horticultural Research and Extension Center in Riverhead.
 A 2.5 acre research is located here and includes a variety trial and 2-3 additional projects annually.
 Projects are also done in cooperation with commercial vineyards.
-The goal of the grape research program is to address practical vineyard management concerns, often ones that are specific to Long Island.
-We work in conjunction with faculty and other specialists at Cornell University and the NYS Agricultural Experiment Station, Geneva as well as with regional colleagues in the eastern US.
-Many growing regions along the eastern coast face similar challenges to those faced on Long Island.
-Growers play the most important role both in an advisory capacity and in our day to day contacts ensuring that our research is relevant to the industry.
+The goal of the grape research program is to address practical vineyard management concerns.
+We work in conjunction with faculty and other specialists at Cornell University including the NYS Agricultural Experiment Station, Geneva.
+Grape growers play an important role in an advisory capacity and in day to day contacts, ensuring that research and educational programs are relevant to the industry.
 Enology (wine) research is not conducted on Long Island but rather at the NYSAES, Geneva.

 Brief summaries of the previous season's work can be found on the LIHREC website: http://www.longislandhort.cornell.edu/.

-Since the first vines were planted in 1993, 36 winegrape varieties have been evaluated in the research vineyard at the Long Island Horticultural Research and Extension Center.
+Since the first vines were planted in 1993, 49 winegrape varieties have been evaluated in the research vineyard at the Long Island Horticultural Research and Extension Center, Riverhead, NY.
 The trial initially focused on the exploration of selections of the three most commercially important varieties, Chardonnay, Merlot and Cabernet Sauvignon.
-Small quantities of other white and red varieties were planted in demonstration plots, an early and perhaps inadvertant acknowledgement of the importance of varietal diversity.
+Other white and red varieties have been planted to help define which varieties thrive in Long Island's maritime climate and sandy soils.